epfml/disco/mobile-browser-based-version/README.md

 ### Development Environment

-We recommand the [VS code](https://code.visualstudio.com/) IDE with the following extensions :
+We recommend the [VS code](https://code.visualstudio.com/) IDE with the following extensions :

 1. Vue.js Extension Pack
 2. Git Extension Pack
 3. JavaScript (ES6) code snippets

-To benenfit from all offered functionalities, open `VS code` using
+To benefit from all offered functionalities, open `VS code` using

 ```
 code .